 This classic quiche Lorraine is one of my favorite quiche varieties.

-Made with a flaky, buttery crust and filled with eggs, heavy cream, bacon, and cheese, everyone loves this divine and delicious meal-in-itself.
+Made with a flaky, buttery crust and filled with eggs, heavy cream, bacon, and cheese, everyone loves this divine and delicious egg recipe.

 What is Quiche Lorraine?

-Traditionally, quiche Lorraine was an open pie filled with a combination of eggs, heavy cream, lardons (pork fat), and either Swiss, Gruyere, or Emmental cheese.
+In traditional recipes, a pie crust was filled with a combination of eggs, heavy cream, lardons (pork fat), and either Swiss, Gruyere, or Emmental cheese.
+In this version, we’ve replaced lardons with bacon and added some shallots.

 - All-purpose flour